 Seven: Your Contact

-Press inquiries, booking inquiries, or anything that isn’t signing up for the newsletter list, they can reach you directly without you having to give them any personal information.
-You can set this up as either your personal email address or set up another email address specifically for contact form submissions.
+Press inquiries, booking inquiries, or anything that isn’t signing up for the newsletter list can reach you directly without you having to give them any personal information.
+You can set this up as either your email address or another one specifically for contact form submissions.
 You don’t want to make it hard for people to connect with you online.
 Make sure you add your socials on this page as well.

 Get Into Action On Your Musicians Website

-If you feel confident about your website, go through this checklist to ensure that your website is the absolute best it could be.
+If you feel confident about your website, go through this checklist to ensure it is the best it could be.
 These action steps should be taken:

-2. Does my website load in a few milliseconds?
+1. Does my website load in a few seconds (less than 3)?

-6. Do you have all 7 sections that were mentioned?
+5. Do you have all seven sections that were mentioned in this post?

-Number 11 is important to understand.
-You absolutely should have Google analytics because then you’re tracking how and where people are going on your site.
-This allows you to adjust as you continue.
+You absolutely should have Google Analytics because then you’ll be tracking how and where people are going on your site.
+This will allow you to adjust as you continue.

-Now you are ready to share your website with the world!
+Now, you are ready to share your website with the world!
 If you would like a little guidance on building an effective website, reach out to us for our Musicians Website service.
-We will dedicate our time on helping you get your site set up in which it will best reflect your brand!
+We will dedicate our time to helping you get your site set up in a way that will best reflect your brand!

 Subscribe for more!